PhD, BPhty, DipEd

 Assistance with supervision of honours students in the exercise Science degree started in 2006.

-Marie-Louise is actively involved in developing and teaching the Schools enabling program Biostart.
+Marie-Louise is actively involved in developing and teaching HLS' enabling program Biostart.

 Marie-Louise graduated from the University of Queensland with a Bachelor of Physiotherapy degree, and worked clinically in musculoskeletal and respiratory fields for 15 years before commencing a Diploma of Education (Adult Learning).